 Directed by Rufus Norris | Written by Alecky Blythe | 91 min

 Here’s the story: Alecky Blythe interviewed people living in Ipswich, a town in Eastern England, in 2006, just as a serial killer was murdering prostitutes who frequented the area.
 She took these interviews and, with composer Adam Cork, turned the material into a musical on stage.
-This is the film version, starring recognizable British thesps such as Olivia Coleman, Anita Dobson, and a brief appearance from Tom Hardy.
+This is the film version, starring recognizable British thesps such as Olivia Colman, Anita Dobson, and a brief appearance from Tom Hardy.

 It’s an astonishing amalgam of genres—a look at the impact of crime on a small community, turning all the actual interviews, including every “um,” “uh,” and occasional giggle, into lyrics.
 Apparently the tapes were made available to the performers so they could match accent and intonation, even while singing.
 It seems a strange choice of source inspiration, a disturbing subject where applying it to music might seem disrespectful, but it makes for a remarkable mix of darkness and fun.
 It really shouldn’t work, but it does, opening up the musical form the possibility of other hitherto unlikely text to be adapted.